iamelviskemboi/TodoBud/README.md

 # TodoBud

-This is a handy task management web app for your browser.
+This is a handy task management web app for browsers.

 ## Installation